davidledwards/davidledwards.github.io/_posts/2012-12-17-a-scala-api-and-cli-for-zookeeper.md

 ---
 layout: post
-title: A Scala API and CLI for ZooKeeper
+topic: A Scala API and CLI for ZooKeeper
 date: 2012-12-17
 ---
 Part of my efforts in learning Scala have led to the development of a functional API over